glouppe/info8010-deep-learning/lecture2.md

     - Prefer deep over shallow architectures.
 - Optimize with (variants of) stochastic gradient descent.
     - Evaluate gradients with automatic differentiation.

 ---

-# Outline

-Goal: explain and motivate the basic constructs of neural networks.

-- From linear discriminant analysis to logistic regression
-- Stochastic gradient descent
-- From logistic regression to the multi-layer perceptron
-- Vanishing gradients and rectified networks
-- Universal approximation theorem

----